knative/docs/install/Knative-with-OpenShift.md

 # Knative Install on OpenShift

 This guide walks you through the installation of the latest version of [Knative Serving](https://github.com/knative/serving) on [OpenShift](https://github.com/openshift/origin) by using the Knative Serving Operator.
-The operator is available on the OpenShift embedded Operatorhub.
+The operator is available on the OpenShift Operatorhub.
 Create and deploy an image of a sample "hello world" app onto the newly created Knative cluster.

 You can find [guides for other platforms here](README.md).